ndbroadbent/sessionproof/README.md

 An Nginx or Apache plugin could be created that automatically adds these digital signatures.
-A server administrator could install this plugin in a few minutes, so this would be much easier that implementing something like OAuth 2.
+A server administrator could install this plugin in a few minutes, so this would be much easier than implementing a protocol like OAuth 2.

 ### 2. Hosted Proxy Service